boy1dr/3DWriter/README.md

 Video demo over on youtube [https://youtu.be/yK_YGwMRR40](https://youtu.be/yK_YGwMRR40)

 Windows executable is in 3DWriter/bin/Release/3DWriter.exe
-Note: Windows10 users may get a security warning, this is normal because i do not sign my applications, just allow it.
+Note: Windows10 users may get a security warning, this is normal because i do not sign my applications, click "more info" then "run anyay".
 Feel free to check and compile your own :)

 ## How to use it